Welcome

 A relationship between persons carrying on a business in common with a view of profit, as defined in s.
 1(1) PA 1890.

-A partnership is not a separate legal entity.
-The partners are collectively known as the "firm" and act through each other.
+The partnership has no separate legal personality.
+The partners collectively comprise the "firm" and the firm acts through partners.

 Key Term: firm